shizhenyu111/learngit/readme.txt

-GIt is  a version control systrm
+GIt is a distributed version control systrm
 Git is a free software